How registration applications are processed and why processing times vary

 - Take into account multi-generational life events to apply the registration provisions of the Indian Act

-- Step 4: Registration decision verified
+- Step 4: Registration decision communicated

 - Letter sent to communicate the decision to the applicant and registration administrator